phetsims/calculus-grapher/doc/implementation-notes.md

 - Saving the curve
 - Resetting all the points of the curve

-DerivativeCurve and SecondDerivativeCurve's main responsibility is to observe when the 'base' Curve changes and differentiates it and update the Points of the first and second derivative.
+DerivativeCurve and SecondDerivativeCurve's main responsibility is to observe when the originalCurve changes and differentiates it and update the Points of the first and second derivative.
 Derivatives are computed by considering the slope of the secant lines from both sides of every point.

 `IntegralCurve` is a Curve subtype for the curve that represents the integral of the TransformedCurve.
-The TransformedCurve is referenced as the 'base' Curve of the IntegralCurve.
+The TransformedCurve is referenced as the originalCurve of the IntegralCurve.

-IntegralCurve's main responsibility is to observe when the 'base' Curve changes and integrate it and update the Points of the Integral.
+IntegralCurve's main responsibility is to observe when the originalCurve changes and integrate it and update the Points of the Integral.
 Our implementation of the integral uses a trapezoidal Riemann sum to approximate integrals.
 See https://en.wikipedia.org/wiki/Trapezoidal_rule
 for background.
-Since the 'base' Curve exists at all Points, the Integral is also finite at all points.
+Since the originalCurve exists at all Points, the Integral is also finite at all points.

 ### Ancillary Tools